robbert-vdh/yabridge/README.md

 tracker](https://github.com/robbert-vdh/yabridge/issues) or to ask about it in the yabridge [Discord](https://discord.gg/pyNeweqadf).

+- Yabridge will likely not work with Wine 7.21 because of Wine bug [#53912](https://bugs.winehq.org/show_bug.cgi?id=53912).
+For the time being it's best to stick with Wine Staging 7.20.
+See above for [downgrading instructions](#downgrading-wine).

 - Both yabridgectl and yabridge try to diagnose many common issues for you.
 If you're running into crashes or other issues, then try launching your DAW from a terminal and reading the log output for any clues.
 Bitwig Studio writes